 Liberated Learning Consortium was founded to research and develop two interrelated applications:

-- Using speech recognition technology to automatically caption spoken language and display it as readable text in educational environments
+- Using speech recognition technology to automatically transcribe and caption spoken language in educational environments

-- Using speech recognition to produce and disseminate accessible, multimedia transcripts
+- Using speech recognition to produce and disseminate accessible multimedia

 The Consortium’s ultimate goal is for speech recognition based captioning and transcription of educational media to become a standard for supporting diverse learning needs in learning environments.
 The Consortium strives to make these approaches widely available to improve access to information for persons with disabilities.